 The endogenous and exogenous forces are the factors of innovation.
 Ideas germinate from within the company as well as outside.
 Ideas penetrate silos by their nature.
 Use them, compile them, then cut them into the most important aspects you can leverage in your program.

 While I used the step-by-step methodology religiously, I know that there is no singular recipe for optimizing your program.
 Your optimal approach will depend on your corporate factors and culture.
 You will be coaching many of the department leads, inspiring a vision, showcasing technology, validating infrastructure, and feeding the technical and app architecture into your QM.

 You will need to partner closely with the top executive team, and they must actively promote the program with you, just as Fields partnered closely with Universal Studios executives and just as she partnered with and inspired(!) the very young director.
 Your program demands vision -- how you see the end state, which is really not an end state.
 There will be many sequels.
 Your digitization evolution will grow and morph, effected by competitive, regulatory, and strategic dynamics.

-Never forget that the vision is achieved through team collaboration and team inspiration, from inside the company and outside.
+Never forget, vision is achieved through team collaboration and team inspiration, from inside the company and outside.